usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 If the parent record is deleted, all the related child records are also deleted.
 </td></tr>
 <tr><td>
-Every object has its own sharing and security properties.
+The objects involved in Lookup relationship have its own sharing and security properties.
 </td><td>
 All the related child objects inherits the security and sharing properties from the parent.
 </td></tr>